 ■ develop specialist skills and techniques for the linguistic analysis of meaning;

 ■ critically evaluate a range of significant trends in current research in semantics

 By the end of this course students will be able to:

-■ critically analyse semantic and pragmatic meaning using a range of specialised techniques and skills
+■ critically analyse semantic meaning using a range of specialised techniques and skills;

 ■ identify, reproduce and critically evaluate a range of specialised linguistic theories of meaning in language;

-■ summarize, illustrate, and critically evaluate a range of current, specialised, methodologies for research in semantics and pragmatics.
+■ summarize, illustrate, and critically evaluate a range of current, specialised, methodologies for research in semantics.

 Minimum Requirement for Award of Credits